CodeItQuick/my-own-programming-language/README.md

 * TokenType: the thing in the token, its the type, could be almost anything, eg: keyword, string, number, division, etc.

 ## Running the program
-download the program, and run the main method, it will automatically run what is essentially a repl for lox.
+Download the program, and run the main method, it will automatically run what is essentially a repl for lox.
 Can also directly run files, but I haven't done/used that portion of the programming language yet

 ## Tests